fontlabcom/getgo-fonts/docs/zotosans-cham.md

 ---

-## Coto Sans Cham
+## Zoto Sans Cham

-Coto Sans Cham is a design for the Cham script.
+Zoto Sans Cham is a design for the Cham script.

 It contains 127 glyphs and 2 OpenType features, and supports 119 characters from the Unicode blocks: Cham, Basic Latin.